 In order to manage a site worthy of a World Heritage title, Volubilis is equipped with a large structure built over a length of 200 meters and a depth of eight meters from the current ground level.
 It was built to improve the management and presentation of the site and to replace the previous dilapidated buildings.

-This structure includes the interpretive center, administrative offices, a research center, apartments for researches, and the curator’s house.
+This structure includes the interpretive center, administrative offices, a research center, apartments for researchers, and the curator’s house.

-These buildings were designed in the spirit of ameliorating the perspective of the site so as not impose a visual barrier on it.
-They are thus located on the slope of the left bank of the river and remain invisible to the small town of Fertassa.
+These buildings were designed in the spirit of ameliorating the perspective of the site so as not to impose a visual barrier on it.
+They are, thus, located on the slope of the left bank of the river and remain invisible to the small town of Fertassa.
 To ensure the stability of the buildings, which are built on plastic and clay soil, particular attention was given to the foundation as well as the elevation of the strong concrete.

 |The UNESCO classification: Volubilis World Heritage of Humanity|

 |Volubilis is among one of the richest archeological sites of the Roman period in North Africa.
 Its history spans over 15 centuries during which several successive civilizations inhabited it: from the Mauretanian period to the Roman, early Christian and Islamic periods.